-Please notify your child's school when your child is absent by telephoning your child(rens) school and reporting the reason for their absence.
+Please notify your child's school when your child is absent by sending a written excuse that gives an explanation for their absence.Parents/Guardian should inform your child(ren) school and report the reason for their absence.
+Excuses must be turned in to the school office within three days of the absence.
+Midfield City Schools will accept 3 parent notes per semester.
 Excused absences are defined as one of the following: